Admin>Day to Day>Members>Members Database

 When you hover over a player’s hyperlink name, and your browser allows it, a URL with the player’s ID should show at the bottom left corner of the browser window.

 Please supply the names of the players to be matched as shown in the statistics, and the corresponding player ID where possible.
-It saves so much time if the person on the Helpdesk doesn’t have to wade through 150 entries looking for the right ‘Joe Smith’ to be matched with ‘J. Smith’ or ‘Joseph Smith’.

-These roles can then be used within searches to limit the list for emailing, or in the case of website roles to give the user administration access so that he can update the site himself.
+These roles can then be used within searches to limit the list for emailing, or in the case of website roles to give the user administration access so that the user can update the site themselves.
 If a user's Member of the Website role is de-activated, all assigned roles remain in place. e.g. Squad member.
 In this case, the user's details will only appear on the member database if a search is carried out for 'All' roles or a specific role that includes the non-active user.

 If the player had League Registered Player status, then this should be removed when the player leaves the club.